i-hart/devicetype-library/README.md

 **[Documentation](https://docs.netbox.dev/en/stable/models/dcim/interface/)**

-Interfaces in NetBox represent network interfaces used to exchange data with connected devices.
+Interfaces in Nautobot represent network interfaces used to exchange data with connected devices.
 On modern networks, these are most commonly Ethernet, but other types are supported as well.
 IP addresses and VLANs can be assigned to interfaces.

 - `name`: Name
 - `label`: Label